sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
-1. From the navigation bar, click on "CREATE MEAL PLAN" on the top right corner of the meals/meal plan page.
+1. From the navigation bar go to "Meal Plans" page.
+2. Click on "CREATE MEAL PLAN" on the top right corner of meal plan page.
+2. Fill the name field in the form with "FolaDt1"
-2. The CREATE MEAL PLAN form appears, select the  start date from the calendar and enter the meal plan details.
+3. Select the "10-06-2024" as the start date from the calendar.
-4. Confirm that start date shows on the creation form.
+4. Click on the "Save" button to save the meal plan.
-5. Navigate  to the meal plan page, select the new  meal plan created in step 4, confirm that the date is displayed on the meal card.
+5. Click on the new  meal plan created in step 4, confirm that the date is displayed on the meal card.
-6. Navigate  to the meal plan page, select any meal plan, confirm that the date is displayed on the meal card.

 ## Expected Behavior:
-The meal plan start date is should be displayed  when creating and editing Meal plans as well as on Meal cards.
-This ensures flexibility and ease of use in managing product information and categorization.
+The meal plan start date is should be displayed  when creating and displaying the Meal plan card and details.

 ### Test Results:
 Test case passed.